nathan-andosen/firebase-cloud-functions-seed/README.md

 1. Now deploy to staging env and test your app

-1. Now oyu can deploy to production: First switch to prod: ``npm run switch-to-prod``
+1. Now you can deploy to production: First switch to prod: ``npm run switch-to-prod``

 1. Deploy to Firebase: ``npm run deploy-prod``